Private Ballroom, Latin, & Swing Lessons

 The short answer is, no.

 The long answer is that the number of dance lessons you need isn’t dependent on your goals.
-The number of dance lessons you commit to is based upon the other limitations you have in your life: your schedule, your budget, your dedication to practicing outside of lessons.
+The number of dance lessons you commit to is based upon the other limitations you have in your life: your schedule, your budget, and your dedication to practicing outside of lessons.
 Regardless of what you’re hoping to accomplish through dancing, we suggest that you take as many lessons as you’re able and dedicate time outside your lessons to practicing your skills on your own.

 At any point in the learning process, you’ll probably have more skills than you had prior, but that doesn’t mean that you’ll feel good about it.
 When you begin taking dance lessons, it may feel like you’re progressing very quickly because every aspect of dancing is new.
 This same idea may make it feel as though progress is very slow.
-“There are so many things to think about!” is an oft heard sentiment.
+“There are so many things to think about!” is an oft-heard sentiment.
 Don’t worry, it won’t always be this way.
 As you continue taking dance lessons, there aren’t any fewer things to consider, but you will become more comfortable and have to spend less energy thinking about every detail.

 Regardless of how many dance lessons you take or how often you’re able to take lessons, we expect that you’re committing to the process of becoming the best dancer you can be, and we’re dedicated to helping you get there.